sylvaticus/juliatutorial/getting-started.md

 Julia keeps many things in memory within the same work session.
 If this create problems in the execution of your code, you can empty the current session for all the variables using `workspace()`.

-Sometimes that is not enought, and restarting Julia is the only way to get a clean status.
+Sometimes that is not enough, and restarting Julia is the only way to get a clean status.

 ## Syntax elements